Last updated on September 22nd, 2022 at 02:15 pm

-It’s that time of year, parents–back-to-school time.
+It’s that time of year, parents–time to think about making that back-to-school transition.
 My kids love their summer vacations, but they can’t help but get a little excited at the start of each new school year.

 If you’ve got little ones going to school for the first time, there will almost certainly be some anxiety along with that first-day excitement.

-Here are some ways you can make the back-to-school transition easier for everyone.
+Here are some ways you can make the back-to-school transition a little easier for everyone.

 Tips for a Smooth Back-to-School Transition